levist7/SD_ExploratoryDataAnalysis/README.md

 [Data](https://www.kaggle.com/code/aeshen/the-secret-to-getting-the-second-date/data)
 [Keys](https://www.kaggle.com/annavictoria/speed-dating-experiment#Speed%20Dating%20Data%20Key.doc)

 Note: Original data was compiled  from 2002-04 by professors of Columbia Business School: Ray Fisman and Sheena Iyengar for their paper Gender Differences in Mate Selection - Evidence From a Speed Dating Experiment.
-Link to the article:  https://doi.org/10.1162/qjec.2006.121.2.67
+[Article](https://doi.org/10.1162/qjec.2006.121.2.67)

 ## Pipeline

 <img src = ".pipeline_summary.png">

-## Deliverables
+## Deliverables 📬

-Availabe deliverables 📬:

 1- An exploratory data analysis notebook on key factors influence a second appointment.
 The questions that were tried to be answered are listed below: